hashicorp/se-terraform-vault-workshop/docs/azure/terraform/slides-tf.md

 Users can be members of multiple organizations, and multiple teams within each organization.
 Teams are granted different levels of access to workspaces within the organization depending on their role.

 You can learn more about workspace permissions on the [Terraform Enterprise Docs](https://www.terraform.io/docs/enterprise/users-teams-organizations/permissions.html)

+???
+TODO: Put a better image on this slide.

 ---
 name: chapter-9b-tfe-lab